51Degrees/device-detection-cxx/README.md

 ### Linux

+You will need:
-You will need [CMake 3.10](https://cmake.org/) or greater installed to build the project.
-In addition, you will need a C++ compiler which supports C++11.
+- [CMake 3.10](https://cmake.org/) or greater installed to build the project.
+- A C++ compiler which supports C++11.
 The compiler will and other build tools will be selected by CMake automatically based on your environment.
+- dmalloc and dmallocth libraries installed when compiling the examples in Debug mode.

 # Installing